Lemon Mint Scones

 There is no set rule or age-old traditional way to shape scones.

-A biscuit cutter, in a variety of shapes, both large and small works great.
-A cookie cutter can also work.
+Using a biscuit cutter in a variety of shapes, both large and small works great.

 Another popular way to shape the scones is to simply place the dough onto the baking sheet and cut it, like you would slice a pie, into triangle shapes before baking.
-Choice is yours.

 Ingredients Needed